Cancel anytime

 History and Background

-Federal Agricultural Mortgage Corporation (Farmer Mac) was established in 1987 as a government-sponsored enterprise (GSE) to create a secondary market for agricultural real estate and rural infrastructure loans.
+Federal Agricultural Mortgage Corporation (Farmer Mac) was established in 1987 as a government-sponsored enterprise (GSE) to provide a secondary market for agricultural real estate and rural infrastructure loans.
 Its mission is to increase the availability and affordability of credit to American agriculture.

 Core Business Areas